davidfig/dom-ease/README.md

 a simple and super fast DOM animation library

 ## rationale
 This is a simple library to animate DOM objects.
-It does not have all the bells and whistles of a complete libary like [Velocity.js](http://velocityjs.org/), but it gets the job done with a nice event system.
+It does not have all the bells and whistles of a library like [Velocity.js](http://velocityjs.org/), but it gets the job done with a nice event system.

 ## features
 Currently, the library only has a limited set of features.
 I'll add more as I need them.

-* top / left (alternatively x / y)
+* top / left in px
 * transform.scale
 * transform.scaleX / transform.scaleY (these are separate animations from transforms.scale())
-* flash animation (cycles through a list of background colors)
+* color animation (one or more colors to cycle through, including the current color)
+* backgroundColor animation (one or more background colors to cycle through, including the current color)
+* width / height in px
+* opacity

 ## Installation